getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 // hello... world!!
 ```

-I call this *proxy first* design since we interact first (primarily, entirely) with the proxy.
+I call this *proxy first* design, as we interact first (primarily, entirely) with the proxy.

 We enforce some special rules on interacting with `messages_proxy` that aren't enforced for `messages` itself.
 We only add elements if the value is a string and is also unique; we also lowercase the value.
 When retrieving values from `messages_proxy`, we filter out any punctuation in the strings.

-Alternately, we can completely invert this pattern, where the target interacts with the proxy instead of the proxy interacting with the target.
+Alternatively, we can completely invert this pattern, where the target interacts with the proxy instead of the proxy interacting with the target.
 Thus, code really only interacts with the main object.
 The easiest way to accomplish this fallback is to have the proxy object in the `[[Prototype]]` chain of the main object.

 Consider: